Sales Tax/Proposition L

 Together with Proposition L, La Mesa's share of sales tax is 1¾%.
 Revenue from Proposition L began flowing to the city in June 2009 and is being used to maintain vital city services, including public safety, parks and recreation services, street maintenance, and other services.

-As of January 1, 2013 as a result of the voter approved California Proposition 30, the sales tax for California increased by .25%.
-When combined with other state taxes, the current rate for La Mesa is now 8.75%.
+As of January 1, 2017, when combined with other state taxes, the current sales tax rate for La Mesa is now 8.5%.

 Sales and use tax must be charged on the sale of all tangible personal property that is delivered or placed into use within La Mesa city limits, and does not apply to medical prescriptions and most groceries purchased for home preparation.
 For more information about sales and use tax exemptions please refer to the State Board of Equalization publications listed below.